pstlab/oRatio/README.md

 oRatio examples/blocks/blocks_domain.rddl examples/blocks/blocks_problem_10.rddl solution.json
 ```

-Further information about the RIDDLE language, used for specifying the input files, can be found in the corresponding [[wiki|The RIDDLE Language]] page.
+Further information about the RIDDLE language, used for specifying the input files, can be found in the corresponding [wiki](https://github.com/riccardodebenedictis/oRatio/wiki/The-RIDDLE-Language) page.

 ## Building oRatio